 - Outpatient facilities

-Also, regulators have increasingly focused on the compliance of business associates-third-parties that process or otherwise handle PHI for covered entities.
+Regulators have increasingly focused on the compliance of business associates and third parties that process and handle PHI for covered entities.

 HIPAA vs. FERPA: What's the Difference?

-The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student education and health records.
-It requires student or parent permission before school healthcare providers can release student health information to entities outside the school, and allows students and their parents access to their health information.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law protecting the privacy of student health records.
+It requires permission from a parent or student before school health care providers can release student health information to entities outside the school.
+It also allows students and their parents access to their health information.

 How to Choose HIPAA Compliance Software

-The Health Insurance Portability and Accountability Act (HIPAA) has 115 pages of requirements and privacy, security, and breach notification rules your organization must be in complete compliance with or risk crippling penalties, even jail time.
+The Health Insurance Portability and Accountability Act (HIPAA) has 115 pages of requirements and privacy, security, and breach notification rules.
+Your organization must be in complete compliance or risk crippling penalties.

-- The best HIPAA compliance software is user-friendly.
-To manage, you’ve got to measure, but you also need to comprehend the results.
-ZenComply’s color-coded dashboards provide an integrated view of HIPAA-regulated data, compliance, and services, showing where your gaps are and how to fill them.
+- World-class compliance software is user-friendly and provides insightful reporting.
+ZenComply’s color-coded dashboards offer an integrated view of HIPAA-regulated data, compliance, and services, showing where your gaps are and how to fill them.

 - The best HIPAA compliance software stays up-to-date.
-Changes in HIPAA and HITRUST CSF, the framework designed to help with HIPAA compliance, occur at a head-snapping pace.
-Software that updates itself automatically can ensure that you’re never behind the compliance curve.
+Don’t let changes to HIPAA regulations catch you off guard.
+Software that automatically updates itself can ensure that you’re never behind the compliance curve.

 - The best HIPAA compliance software keeps track of your compliance efforts.
-There’s no such thing as HIPAA certification, but the US Department of Health and Human Services’ Office for Civil Rights will likely send an auditor your way to assess your compliance with the law.
-You know the rule for dealing with auditors: document, document, document.
-ZenComply gathers and stores your HIPAA-compliance documents in a “single source of truth” repository for easy retrieval come audit time.
+The U.S. Department of Health and Human Services’ Office for Civil Rights will likely send an auditor your way to assess your compliance with the law.
+It’s crucial to have all of your procedures and activities metrics documented.
+ZenComply stores your HIPAA compliance documents in a “single source of truth” repository for easy retrieval.